6 grants to help address mental health in schools

 Applicants eligible to apply for a Project AWARE grant include:

-• Eligible applicants are in the states and U.S. Territories, including the District of Columbia
+- Those in States and U.S. Territories, including the District of Columbia

 Application process